zhou13/lcnn/README.md

 ### Pre-trained Models

 You can download our reference pre-trained models from [Google Drive](https://drive.google.com/file/d/1NvZkEqWNUBAfuhFPNGiCItjy4iU0UOy2).
-This model was trained with `config/wireframe.yaml` for 312k iterations.
+Those models were trained with `config/wireframe.yaml` for 312k iterations.
+Use `process.py` and `eval.py` to evaluate the pre-trained models. **Do not try to unzip them!**

 ### Post Processing